turboapps/docs/deploying/integration_tools/spoonreg.md

 ### SpoonReg

 SpoonReg is a tool that provides a command-line interface for deploying containers and managing the virtual desktop environment.
 Users and administrators can use SpoonReg to register containers for a single user or, in the case of administrators, a group of users or devices.
-SpoonReg can be used to deploy and manage containers and layers built using TurboStudio.
+SpoonReg can be used to deploy and manage containers and layers built using Turbo Studio.

-After containerizing an application with TurboStudio, you can make the Start Menu icons, shortcuts, and file associations available on a user's desktop.
+After containerizing an application with Turbo Studio, you can make the Start Menu icons, shortcuts, and file associations available on a user's desktop.
 SpoonReg enables you to register Turbo containers in the shell, creating associations that generally are created during a standard installation process.
 Unlike an installation, registration and un-registration are performed instantaneously.

 SpoonReg also enables you to create, reset, and remove application sandboxes: virtual environment "bubbles" where containerized applications reside.
 Sandbox management provides control over application linking and intercommunication.